-On December 2, 2001, Enron Corporation filed for protection under Chapter 11 and became the largest corporate bankruptcy in U.S. history - with reported liabilities at the filing of over \$31 billion and revised liabilities of over \$60 billion!
-Using data that was available to investors over the period 1997-2001, Panel F (from Saunders & Allen [2002]) shows the following: KMV's EDF, with its heavy emphasis on Enron's stock price, rated Enron AAA as of year-end 1999, but then indicated a fairly consistent rating equivalent deterioration resulting in a BBB rating one year later and then a B- to CCC+ rating just prior to the filing.
-Altman's Z"Score model (the four variable model for nonmanufacturers) had Enron as BBB as of year-end 1999 - the same as the rating agencies but then showed a steady deterioration to B as of June, 2001.
+On December 2, 2001, Enron Corporation filed for protection under Chapter 11 and became the largest corporate bankruptcy (at that time) in U.S. history - with reported liabilities at the filing of more than \$31 billion and off-balance sheet liabilities bringing the total to over \$60 billion!
+Using data that was available to investors over the period 1997-2001, Figure 6 (from Saunders and Allen [2002]) shows the following: KMV's EDF, with its heavy emphasis on Enron's stock price, rated Enron AAA as of year-end 1999, but then indicated a fairly consistent rating equivalent deterioration resulting in a BBB rating one year later and then a B- to CCC+ rating just prior to the filing.
+Our Z"Score model (the four variable model for non-manufacturers) had Enron as BBB as of year-end 1999 - the same as the rating agencies - but then showed a steady deterioration to B as of June 2001.
 So, both quantitative tools were issuing a warning long before the bad news hit the market.
-Although neither actually predicted the bankruptcy, these tools certainly could have provided an unambiguous early warning that the rating agencies were not providing (their rating remained at BBB until just before the bankruptcy).
-Both models were using a vast underestimate of the true liabilities of the firm.
-To be fair, the rating agencies were constrained in that a downrating from BBB could have been the death-signal for a firm like Enron which relied on its all important investment grade rating in its vast counterparty trading and structured finance transactions.
+Although neither actually predicted the bankruptcy, these tools certainly could have provided an unambiguous early warning that the rating agencies were not providing (their ratings remained at BBB until just before the bankruptcy).
+Both models were using a vast under-estimate of the true liabilities of the firm.
+If we use the true liabilities of about \$60 billion, both models would have predicted severe distress.
+To be fair, the rating agencies were constrained in that a downrating from BBB could have been the death-knell for a firm like Enron which relied on its all important investment grade rating in its vast counterparty trading and structured finance transactions.
 An objective model, based solely on publicly available accounting and market information, is not constrained in that the analyst is free to follow the signal or to be motivated to dig-deeper into what on the surface may appear to be a benign situation.